clwy-cn/clwy-react-native-video-player/README.md

 error                 | boolean, object | No | true                     | Pass in an object to Alert.
 See https://facebook.github.io/react-native/docs/alert.html theme                 | object   | No       | all white                 | Pass in an object to theme.
 (See example below to see the full list of available settings) controlDuration             | number   | No       | 3                 | Set the visibility time of the pause button and the progress bar after the video was started

-# Issues

-Avoid adding alignItems: 'center' to the container, it can cause fullscreen mode to disappear :D

 ## Example